This is not a sponsored post. I purchased these fragrances on Black Friday, when Lancome had a huge sale on their website.

 A lot of fragrances change as they dry down, and this one had so many great reviews, so I wanted to give it a chance.
 After 20 minutes, I could still smell some kind of meat that reminded me of hotdogs...or maybe sausage?
 I waited some more.
 After 45 minutes, there was no meat smell left, just a soft (perhaps too soft for my tastes), but pleasant and really unique light fruit/vanilla fragrance.
 Perhaps this is the scent everyone was raving over?
 I ranked this perfume second because the dry down smell is pleasant.
 It's just not special enough to suffer through smelling like a hot dog for the better part of an hour.

-Projection is not so strong, which isn't always an instant reason not to buy, but due to the lingering of the opening notes that I intensely dislike, this perfume is a no for me.
+Projection is not so strong, which isn't always an instant reason not to buy, but due to the lingering of the opening notes that I intensely dislike, this perfume is also not for me.

 The composition is developed by perfumers Christophe Raynaud, Amandine Marie and Honorine Blanc.